achille-martin/pyqt-crom/README.md

 :mag: This section describes the steps to generate an `Android` app (.apk) from a custom `PyQt5` app.

-:bulb: _Make sure to go through the [Getting Started tutorial](#getting-started) to correctly setup your machine and environment._
+:hand: _Make sure to go through the [Getting Started tutorial](#getting-started) to correctly setup your machine and environment._

 :warning: _In this section, placeholders are defined between `<>`.
 For instance, `<pkg_name>` can be `demo_pkg`, or `test_pkg`, or even `hello`._